 What is the tax code?

-The tax code is a set of numbers and or letters which employers or pension providers use to determine how much tax-free income you are entitled to in each tax year
+The tax code is a set of numbers and or letters that employers or pension providers use to determine how much tax-free income you are entitled to in each tax year

 HMRC can add your other work-related expenses, subscriptions, or charity gifts that you make during the year to increase your tax code so that you don’t overpay tax and have to claim refunds.

-HMRC can also divide your tax code between 2 jobs as long as you are a basic tax payer, thereby giving reliefs to both sources of income.
+HMRC can also divide your tax code between 2 jobs as long as you are a basic taxpayer, thereby giving relief to both sources of income.